 - Hitting a brick wall in your language progress (Very similar post)

 - My next mission: Become Brazilian in 3 months!
 (Very similar post)

 - Summary of month 1 in the mission to become Brazilian (Very similar post)

-- The Language Hacking Guide is ready!
+- Next mission: American Sign Language!
 (RANDOM - Very similar post)